This Baked Ziti is a classic comfort food filled with pasta, homemade bolognese, and tons of ooey gooey cheese.

 - salt and pepper to taste

-- 1 (8 oz) package provolone cheese slices mine contained 12 slices
+- 1 (8 oz) package provolone cheese slices my package contained 12 slices

 - 1 (16 oz) container sour cream